VertebrateResequencing/wr/.docs/reliable4/throughput-architecture.md

 continuous backup (81 MB/s sustained) and scattered dirty-page writes across a large tree.
 A production profile is deferred until the operator can restart.

-### Why that uncertainty does not block idea 1
+### Why that uncertainty mattered - and why it now blocks idea 1 instead

-**Group commit divides every per-transaction cost by the batch size**, whatever those costs turn out to be - freelist, page writes, fsyncs, bandwidth share.
-It is the one fix that does not depend on winning the diagnosis argument first.
-That is the main reason to start there.
+The original argument was that group commit divides every per-transaction cost by the batch size, whatever those costs are, so it needed no diagnosis first.
+That argument was sound *and* moot: the batching already exists, and `wrdev.sh archive-ceiling` shows it delivering 364/s on production's own filesystem with the backup streaming.

+So the uncertainty now blocks rather than excuses: **something is preventing that batching from happening in production**, and until that is identified, more batching has nothing to divide.
+Everything below this line is retained as design notes for the day a batching change is genuinely needed - it is not a plan of work.

 ### Explicitly ruled out by the operator, 2026-08-27